![]() |

 Fly Fishing & Fly Tying – October 2009 A Guides eye view of the 2009 River Test One Fly The Field magazine – July 2009 Editor Jonathan Young recounts with great hilarity on how his team lifted the trophy.
 Country Life Magazine – May 2009 David Profumo tells all from the River Test One Fly competition Country Life Magazine May 2008 Country Life editor Mark Hedges spills the beans Financial Times January 2008 - 2.5mb Fear of Flying - The FT's Richard Donkin tells why he is fishing the River Test One Fly in April. |

 Individual entries will be allocated a team by the organiser.
 Any special requests will be fulfilled if possible.
 For team entries names may be changed/left open until 28 days prior to the competition.
-The cost of entry is £295/person. (£250 for RTOF Founder Members).
+The cost of entry is £350/person.
 The organiser will contact you for payment.

-The River Test One Fly could not happen without the help of a great many people - apologies to anyone accidentally omitted.
+The One Fly could not happen without the help of a great many people - apologies to anyone accidentally omitted.

 Benham Estate